-Users often ask us if they should implement an EMR or an EHR.
+Users often ask us if they should implement an EMR (Electronic Medical Record) or an EHR (Electronic Health Record).
 Do you know the difference?
 Is there a difference?

-Electronic Medical records (EMRs) are a digital version of the paper charts in a clinician’s office.
+Electronic Medical Records (EMRs) came first and use the words ‘electronic’ and ‘medical’ because they are digital versions of the paper charts from a medical practice’s office.
 EMRs are created, gathered, managed and consulted by licensed clinicians and staff from a single organization who are involved in the patient’s health and care.

 For example, EMRs allow clinicians to: